OHNLP/covid19vaxae/README.md

 The raw data files are from VAERS (https://vaers.hhs.gov/data.html).
 In this repositary, we provide the following data files:

-1. `samples/`: 500 AE raw text files for annoation and developing system.
+1. `sample/`: 500 AE raw text files for annoation and developing system.
-2. `large/`: 7301 AE raw text files.
+2. `large/`: 6060 AE raw text files.
-3. `samples.csv`: The CSV format data file which contains all of the text in the `samples` folder.
+3. `sample.csv`: The CSV format data file which contains all of the text in the `sample` folder.
 4. `large.csv`: The CSV format data file which contains all of the text in the `large` folder.

-The columns in both `samples.csv` and `large.csv` are defined as follows:
+The columns in both `sample.csv` and `large.csv` are defined as follows:

 | Column       | Description |
 | ------------ | ----------- |